Personal acts of reconciliation

 - Listen.
 Ask questions.

-- Write the prime minister and your government representatives to implement the TRC's 94 Calls to Action
+- Write the prime minister and your government representatives to implement the TRC's 94 calls

 - Talk to an Elder in the community

-- Join a local reconciliation committee in your community
+- Join a local reconciliation committee in your community.
+(In Saskatchewan there is a Reconciliation Saskatchewan organization, and its open to everyone.)